 - In a separate bowl or the bowl of a stand mixer, beat together the melted butter and both sugars until smooth.
 Add the eggs one at a time, scraping down the sides of the bowl each time and beating well after each.
 Add the vanilla and beat to combine.

-- Fill the cupcake cases only to about 2/3 full.
-Bake in the oven for around 18-20 minutes, turning the pan around in the oven halfway through to make sure they bake evenly.
+- Fill the cupcake cases only to about ⅔ full.
+Bake in the oven for around 18-24 minutes, turning the pan around in the oven halfway through to make sure they bake evenly (baking time will depend on the type of muffin pan you use).
 When a toothpick inserted comes out with just a crumb or two, they are done.

-- Transfer the cream cheese frosting to a piping bag and pipe onto the top of your cupcakes.
-Place in the fridge while you make the ganache.
+- Pipe the cream over the top.
+Chill in the fridge while you prepare the ganache.

 - For best results, you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).

-- You can substitute frozen cherries for the fresh ones on top.
+- You can use substitute frozen cherries or maraschino cherries for the fresh ones on top.